5 Transformative Tech Trends 2030

 - Robots in the wild: Cleaning, mowing, serving food

-- 3D Internet: Browsing becomes walking through web space
+- 3D Internet and digital worlds: Browsing becomes walking through web space

 - New Space Age: Global internet coverage and Mars colonialization

 Rise of AI: Increasing white collar job automation

 Artificial power paved the way for the industrial revolution in 1760s.
 Subsequently only in the last 200 years the global population grew from 1 to more than 7,5 billion humans.
 What we saw was not only a rapid population growth but also increased specialization, automation and speed in every industry.
 Many “blue color” jobs can more and more be completed by a smart and connected machines.
 Now we are entering a new area where artificial intelligence starts to enable automation of “white color” jobs (e.g. software robots / RPA).